Bikecicle/ncsu-csc481-fall2016/README.md

 - High reusability

 The games were still pretty buggy, but they work well enough to demonstrate ability to design and develop a large, complex system.

+If you are feeling adventurous you can download and find the games in the /Executables folder.